-New strikers are mainly distinguished by their nonmembership in voluntary organizations, lack of full-time employment, gender (female) and higher education levels.
-New demonstrators, on the other hand, are far more defined by ideological variables.
-Some of these results confirm our expectations, while others are not predicted by either the "usual suspects" or the "experiential search" approach.
+New strikers are mainly distinguished by their non-membership of voluntary organizations, lack of full-time employment, gender (female) and higher education levels; new demonstrators, on the other hand, are far more defined by ideological variables.
+Some of these results confirm our expectations, while others were not predicted by either the 'usual suspects' or the 'experiential search' approach.
 Despite the low number of cases, both models display quite a respectable fit, with pseudo-r2 values (McKelvey and Zavoina) of .382 and .335.

 What do these results tell us about the main determinants of new protest participation?
-Starting with ideology, compared with those with previous records of attending demonstrations, new demonstrators are far less likely to be left-wing and supporters of KKE and SYRIZA, while there is no statistically significant difference for new and veteran strikers.
-Hypothesis 1 is thus clearly falsified.
-Furthermore, as predicted by hypothesis 6, ideology is less important for strikers.
+Starting with ideology, compared with those with previous records of attending demonstrations, new demonstrators are far less likely to be 'left-wing' and supporters of KKE and SYRIZA while there is no statistically significant difference for strikers.
+Hypothesis H1 is thus clearly falsified.
+Furthermore, as predicted by Hypothesis H6, ideology is less important for strikers.

-Turning to organizational ties, there is no confirmation at all for the "usual suspects" approach.
-This is most evident with regard to participation in strikes, with new recruits fitting the profile of "apprentice" strikers best: they are less likely to be involved in voluntary organizations and are less likely to be in full-time employment.
+Turning to organizational ties, there is no confirmation at all for the 'usual suspects' approach.
+This is most evident with regards to participation in strikes, with new recruits fitting the profile of 'apprentice' strikers best: they are less likely to be involved in voluntary organizations and they are also less likely to be in full-time employment.
 In addition, neither trade union membership nor the relative deprivation variables play any role whatsoever for either demonstrators or strikers.
-Therefore, both Hypotheses 2 and 3 are clearly falsified and have to be rejected.
+Therefore, both Hypotheses H2 and H3 are clearly falsified and have to be rejected.